Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

 1. Wait for the `hms-discovery` cronjob to run, and for DNS to update.

-    The `hms-discovery` cronjob will attempt to identity Node and BMC MAC addresses from the HSM Ethernet interfaces table with the connection information present in SLS to correctly identity the new node.
+    The `hms-discovery` cronjob will attempt to correctly identity the new node by comparing node and BMC MAC addresses from the HSM Ethernet interfaces table with the connection information present in SLS.

-1. (`ncn-m#`) After roughly 5-10 minutes the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its xname in DNS.
+1. (`ncn#`) After roughly 5-10 minutes, the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its xname in DNS.

     ```bash
     ping x3000c0s27b0
     ```

-1. (`ncn-m#`) Verify that discovery has completed.
+1. (`ncn#`) Verify that discovery has completed.

     ```bash
-    cray hsm inventory redfishEndpoints describe x3000c0s27b0
+    cray hsm inventory redfishEndpoints describe x3000c0s27b0 --format toml
     ```

     Example output:

-    ```text
+    ```toml
     ID = "x3000c0s2b0"
     Type = "NodeBMC"
     Hostname = ""